 Can You Make Watercolor Paints From Pigments?

-You can make your own watercolor paints using pigment powders like micas and a binding agent made of gum arabic, water, and honey for the paint to retain its moisture and reactivate it after drying.
-In addition, some drops of essential oil are an excellent natural preservative, adding a delicious smell and avoiding molding.
+Making DIY natural, non-toxic watercolor paints isn't as difficult as you might think!
+You can create your own palettes using pigment powders like MEYSPRING micas or metallic pigments, combined with a binding agent made of gum arabic, water, and honey to help the paint retain its moisture and reactivate after drying.
+Additionally, a few drops of essential oil serve as a natural preservative, providing a pleasant scent and preventing mold.

 How to make your own Watercolors?